Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 Perseverance to make a seamless integration

-Hachi remember that business books often said that one of the difficult business skills to learn was knowing yourself, which made her surprised.
+Hachi remember that business books often said that one of the difficult business skills to learn was to know oneself, which made her surprised.

-However, there seems to be a keyword; Leadership.
+Both seemed to be disconnected, yet there is a common keyword; Leadership.

 When it comes to the bottom-up process and the top-down process, both processes can be happen in an organization and in an individual.

-Hachi first worked on finding who she was in a bottom-up way, then she needed to understand herself and create an inner consistent foundation in a top-down way
+Hachi worked on finding who she was in a bottom-up way first, then she needed to understand herself and create an inner consistent foundation in a top-down way later.

-It is not easy to make a seamless integration because a leader needs to understand each element fully and find hooks to be superimposed.
+It is not easy to create a seamless integration because a leader needs to understand each element well and find hooks to be superimposed.

 So is an artisan.

-In order to create a seamless craft, a highly organized design and craftsmanship are required.
+In order to create a seamless craft, a highly organized design skill and craftsmanship are required.

 Nowadays tendencies of seeking attention or charisma become more and more popular, and projection of inner confusion or ambition onto outer events seem to appear socially more often.